W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 # Helping you to realise your vision

-##### I'm Wai, a design practitioner thriving on solving complex, interface problems for your enterprise.
-My primary focus is the product experience based on the needs of your business and translating them into design that converts.
+##### I'm Wai, a design practitioner thriving on solving complex, interface problems for enterprise.
+I dedicate my time to finding solutions that offer the most valuable and fulfilling experiences.

 ---